SlavaGolubnichiy/Rising/README.md

 # Rising
 Rising - 2d action game, where you avoid enemies and get points.
 Rising is the early implementation of the game Rise, now available at https://github.com/SlavaGolubnichiy/Rise.
-The goal of this project is to learn and use OpenGL, which is new to me, and make interesting project, such as an action game.
+The goal of this project is to gain experience in computer graphics and game development by implementing interesting project, such as an action game.
+Graphics created using OpenGL library.

 You can navigate through the project and explore it and try [the latest releases](https://github.com/SlavaGolubnichiy/Rising/releases).